 However, the area also encompasses a lot of historical monuments like Fort Kochi, Jewish Synagogue, Kumbalangi integrated tourism village, Marine Drive, and the Mattancherry Palace.
 These spots are popular amongst tourists.

 Photo Source: ReflectedSerendipity | Flickr

 Alleppey contributes in a big way to South India tourism and is one of the most popular backwaters amongst visitors.
 There are numerous tour packages available to enjoy the splendid beauty of the place.

-Other hidden gems of the region are 400 hundred years old Champakkulam church, the famous Krishna temple (known for its architectural styles) and coir making villages.
-Coir is a cottage industry and works by renting coconut fibres.
+Other hidden gems of the region are 400 hundred years old Champakkulam church, the famous Krishna temple (known for its architectural styles) and coir-making villages.
+Coir is a cottage industry and works by renting coconut fibers.
 The industry is mainly run by female employees and is a great source of their livelihood.

 Photo Credit: Gioconda Beekman | Flickr

 Kuttanad Backwaters stretches for 75km; from Kollam in the south to Kochi in the north.
 The place encompasses hills, sea, waterways, canals, narrow inlets, paddy fields,s, and tropical greenery.
 There is no wonder why visitors are attracted to this place in large numbers.
 Kuttanad is loaded with scenic beauty.
 However, if you are planning a visit to this region, make sure to not miss the other majestic places located nearby.

 - Vembanad Lake (the largest lake in the state),

 - the popular Nehru Boat race, and